WorkerFramework/worker-framework/docs/pages/en-us/Error-Handling.md

 *Figure 3 - Transient failure flow*

 1. The Worker will receive a message from the messaging input queue, `worker-input-queue` and will start to process it.
-2. The Worker is unable to process the message (unexpectedly due to some failure out of it's control - e.g. database down).
+2. The Worker is unable to process the message (unexpectedly due to some failure outside of its control - e.g. database down).
 3. The failure is reported as transient causing the Worker to be flagged as unhealthy.
 4. The Worker stops accepting work and messages intended for it are queued up within the messaging system.
 Messages will continue to be queued until the transient issue is addressed.
 5. The Worker continues to retry the message indefinitely.